🤖 AI Embedding

 This week I have been playing around with AI models from Anthropic and Vertex AI at GitLab to familiarize myself with this new technology.

-I have learned a lot of new skills and discovered how powerful those recents models are.
+I have learned a lot of new skills and discovered how powerful those recent models are.

 Detecting duplicate content